agraef/raptor7/README.md

 While MIDI sync should just work out of the box if your DAW can spit out a coherent stream of MIDI clocks, pulses may occasionally appear to be "shifted" (out of phase) if the meter settings don't match up, or if your DAW lacks support for song position pointer (SPP) messages and you start playback in the middle of a bar.

 There's not really much that can be done about this on the Raptor side, as the limitations are in the protocol (or due to bugs in the DAW).
+The remedy is to make sure that you have Raptor's meter (and anacrusis) set correctly, then you should be fine.

 We might add more comprehensive protocols such as MTC, MMC, or [Ableton Link][] some time.
 But MIDI clocks are so much simpler and they work with pretty much any music application and recording gear, so they will do for now.
-Just make sure that you have Raptor's meter (and anacrusis) set correctly, then you should be fine.

 ### Looper Features